jgmalcolm/jgmalcolm.github.io/_drafts/neurosurgery.md

 falling asleep in a lecture or conference, start writing... write any and all thoughts because it somehow keeps you awake.

+# Away rotations

+- Where you rotate will open/close geographic regions.
+If you do your aways all on east coast, then don't bank on any west coast interviews.
+- Away rotations boost your chances of matching at the program, so pick schools that you believe you like and you think are a reach.
+Don't rotate anywhere beneath your home program.
+I've heard Medicine students say rotating can only hurt you; the reverse is true in neurosurgery.
+Programs are much more comfortable taking a resident they've worked with for a month than one they've only met for interview.
+- It might be easier to get a rotation spot than it is to get an interview.

+# Second looks

+- Try to pick different programs than where you did away rotations.
+  Presumably you've already done the best you can to solidify your reputation while on your away + interview.
+Use second look to increase your changes at other programs.